Lucrecious/orso/README.md

 - Easy C interop

 ## Syntax
 Orso is expression-based which means almost all of its language constructs evaluate to some "value".
-In fact, the only language construct that is not an expression is a variable declaration or compile-time value declaration.
-As a result, this makes the language quite flexible in regards to where expressions can be placed in the code.
-As such, for now, semicolons are required to signal the end of an expression.
+In fact, the only language constructs that are not expressions are variable declarations or compile-time value declarations.
+As a result, this makes the language quite flexible in regards to where expressions can be placed in the syntax.
+Due to this, I've found that without an explicit way to separate expressions, the code is very hard to parse in a way that the user expects.
+To migitate this, semicolons are required to signal the end of all expressions and declarations - to be frank, they're everywhere!
+This is the trade-off that I think needs to be made to keep this language minimal and simple.

 ### Variable and Compile-Time Value Declarations
 These are the only non-expressions constructs in the entire language, although they technically evaluate to `void`.
 However, from a pragmatic sense, the syntax makes